FrankN88/quiz-game/README.md

  - Play their game and see the results posted on the main page.
  - Log in/out to check the progress.
  - Check out the links in the footer for feedbacks.

+The website needs to enable the **User** to:
+- Easy access the features of the website.
+- Register and log in if further interested.
+- Get in touch with the website owner and/or admin.
+- Give feedback.

+The website needs to enable the **Website owner and/or admin** to:
+- Develop an online presence .
+- Provide an easily navigable website for users.
+- Improve the website thanks to the contacts.
+- Use this website as a starting point for a bigger project.

 This will all be achieved through creating a clear and strong UI focusing on well structured content.
 Having a clear hierarchy will allow the user to navigate and use the functionality of the website without the need of instructions.
 Simplicity and UX friendly functionality will be the strongholds of the whole project.